 - Visibility — Globalized supply chains demand visibility.
 From being able to track the condition of freight in real time on the road, to knowing specifically where it’s warehoused, transparency is vital.
 As we pay more attention to Inventory Management Systems (IMSs), IoT technologies, machine learning, predictive analytics, and other innovations, we empower freight managers.
 Predicting problems, preventing loss, and optimizing the supply chain will become easier when every step yields insight.

-There’s no denying strong headwinds for the supply chain industry in 2019.
+There’s no denying the strong headwinds for the supply chain industry in 2023.
 But where adversity persists, opportunity exists.
 3PLs and freight managers adapting to these trends will outpace those who can’t, distinguishing themselves and their abilities.

 For a 3PL to set itself apart, it needs to focus on the future.
 Digitize and optimize for the IoT as soon as possible.
 Understand the power of data aggregation and predictive analytics.
 Install solutions for risk mitigation and insulation against geopolitical concerns.
-Recognizing the trends of today lays the groundwork for the solutions of the future.
+Recognizing the trends of today lays the groundwork for the solutions of the future of the supply chain.
 And with all the moving parts of the supply chain industry, there’s no shortage of opportunities.

 Is your current 3PL up to the task of keeping pace with a rapidly evolving industry?
 Change is on the horizon for supply chain managers.
 If that means it’s time for you to change your 3PL, consult with nVision Global today.
 Visit our website at nvisionglobal.com